KalyanAtNayo/csv_file_splitter/README.md

 # using the scripts:

+All the scripts are designed to be repeatable.

 1. Process all APIs
    > make sure the input csv file has all the neccessary entries to be processed